StevenBlack/vocab/million-dollar-words.md

 ### intransigent
 Like intractable (see above) but with more intensity, the word means stubborn, obstinate, refusing to compromise or change an opinion or belief.
-It implies a bit of ideological commitment that adds to the refusal to change, as in: "The employees demon- strated in front of the building to demand better working conditions, but the management remained intransigent."
+It implies a bit of ideological commitment that adds to the refusal to change, as in: "The employees demonstrated in front of the building to demand better working conditions, but the management remained intransigent."
 It's pronounced JN-TRANS-IH-JENT.

 ### inure